Recipients of BRUNAT Scholarships at a reception in Bruges in Summer 2017.

 Jonathan Peters studied EU International Relations and Diplomacy, having studied Politics and International Relations at the University of Sheffield.
 After graduating from the College he followed two internships in the European Parliament, firstly in the Secretariat working with the Environment Committee and secondly in the European Green Party working and campaigning on the UK’s EU referendum.
 Since then he has worked in the European Parliament section in the UK Permanent Representation to the EU, and now works in the Department for Exiting the European Union.

 Zara Reid grew up in Glasgow and studied history at Cambridge University before joining the European Interdisciplinary Studies programme at the College of Europe’s Natolin campus.
 She took targeted courses there on the EU’s immigration and asylum policy, the role of the EU as an actor in humanitarian and development aid and European history.
-Following on from this, she is now doing a 9-month graduate internship scheme with the British Foreign Office.
+She now works on Europe in the UK Foreign Office.

 Andrew Wright, a lawyer and graduate of Oxford University, had already studied at the European University Institute in Florence before attending the College of Europe.
 His year at the College gave him a deep and wide understanding of EU law- practical as well as theoretical – which will serve him well whichever direction he chooses to go in in the future.
 Now he looks forward to spending some time in London, where he has taken up the post of judicial assistant post to Sir Brian Leveson, President of the Queen’s Bench Division in the Court of Appeal, having been selected for his EU expertise.